SLAzurin/armbian-aml-s8xx-kernel-build-steps/README.md

 If you follow the guide correctly, you should not have any issues.

 * Note about Docker: Docker's apt repository for armhf only works on Bionic at the time this guide is written.
 Focal is not supported on armhf for now.
+You can install Docker by following this guide here: https://docs.docker.com/engine/install/ubuntu/

 * Note: I am using Armbian for s8xx built by balbes150 downloaded from here: https://forum.armbian.com/topic/14232-single-armbian-image-for-rk-aml-aw-armhf-armv7/

-## The guide starts now.
+## Getting the kernel source code and using your existing config

 Head over to https://github.com/xdarklight/linux/branches